Charlie9009/CI_PP2_UPM/README.md

 * **The navigation bar and footer**

 * The navigation bar and the footer are present on all pages and are responsive.
 The navigation bar shows links to Game, Users and
 Contact.
-There is a feature of a border bottom to show up underneath the respective link to the page the user is on.
+There is a feature of a border bottom to show up underneath the respective link of the page the user is on.
 This will help the user identify witch page they are on.

-* The footer contains a link to my github page if the user wants to know more about the project.
+* The footer contains a link to the site owners github page if the user wants to know more about the project.
 It also contains a link to the White House homepage if the user wants to read about the latest news regarding the White House.
 <br>
 <img src="docs/features/feature_nav.JPG">
 <br>